Budget instructions

 5. Other

 Ekhagastiftelsen has a restrictive view about granting funds for overhead costs at universities and other institutions.
-We believe that grants should only be approved for costs directly related to the projects.
-Some indirect costs can be relevant, such as the costs of financial administration or IT, but must be specified.
+We believe that funds should only be approved for costs directly related to the projects.

 Co-financing and grants from other organizations (if this exits)